Welcome to your TDA retirement plan. Click below to view the features and highlights of your employer’s retirement plan.

 is made after attainment of age 59½, death or disability.

-The VALIC loan provision makes it possible for you to access your account, subject to certain limitations, without permanently reducing your account balance.
+The AIG Retirement Services loan provision makes it possible for you to access your account, subject to certain limitations, without permanently reducing your account balance.
 Defaulted loan amounts (not repaid on time) will be taxed as ordinary income and may be subject to a 10% federal tax penalty if you are under age 59½.
 Loans are available on employee elective deferrals only.

 An array of investment choices